The Records & Registration Office is available to help students navigate the path to degree completion.

-The change of grade will be made to the transcript and the GPA will be recalculated.
+The change of grade will be made on the transcript and GPA will be recalculated.

 However, if the student believes that there was inaccuracy in evaluating the quality of work, and, therefore, an unacceptable grade was assigned, the student should follow the Academic Appeals Procedure.

 Occasionally a student has failing grades that adversely affect their GPA, but those grades are in courses they do not need to complete a degree or certificate.
 If a student has failing grades in courses not needed for their degree or certificate, they may request that up to 12 credit hours of failing coursework be removed from the calculation of their GPA.
 The original grade remains on the transcript but a notation is made that the “F” has been removed from the calculation of the term and cumulative GPAs.
 The following regulations apply:

 - The student must submit a request for Academic Forgiveness to the Registrar.
 Only Bay College courses may be adjusted.
 The form is available in Student Services or online at myBay > Current Students > Forms, Docs, & Policies > Request for Academic Forgiveness.